Nome, Alaska: Geography and climate

 Nome is located at (64.503889, −165.399444).
 According to the United States Census Bureau, the city has a total area of 21.6 sqmi, of which 12.5 sqmi is land and 9.1 sqmi (41.99%) is water.

-Nome has a subarctic climate (Köppen Dfc), closely bordering on a tundra, with long, very cold winters, and short, cool summers.
+Nome has a subarctic climate (Köppen Dfc), closely bordering on a tundra climate (Köppen ET), with long, very cold winters, and short, cool summers.
 Conditions in both winter and summer are moderated by the city's coastal location.
 Winters are less severe than in the Alaskan interior, and conversely, summers are lukewarm.
 For example, Fairbanks at a similar parallel quite far inland has much greater temperature swings, with both very warm and cold temperatures throughout the year.
 Even so, Nome is influenced by Far East Russia's cold landmass, and as a result the climate is much colder than in coastal Scandinavia at similar latitudes.